xkmato/uvocollab/UvoCollab MVP Task List.md

 - **Task 2.4: Backend: reviewLegendApplication Function**

-  - **Description:** Create a Firebase Function callable only by admins.
+  - **Description:** Create a Backend callable only by admins.
 This function takes an applicationId and an action ('approve' or 'decline').
   - **Dependencies:** Task 2.3
   - **Acceptance Criteria (AC):**